jaiprakash-Rankawat/Advance-Full-Stack/Day 009/Roadmap.md

 # Day 9: useEffect Hook

-- What is useEffect
+- 1️⃣ What is useEffect
-- useEffect in Action
+- 2️⃣ useEffect in Action
+- 3️⃣ Important Information
+- 4️⃣ fetching Data
-- useEffect Challenges
+- 5️⃣ useEffect Challenges

+- Bonus Topics :
+- 1. Synchronous vs Asynchronous
+- 2.

-# What is useEffect
+# 1️⃣ What is useEffect

 `useEffect` is a React Hook that allows you to perform side effects in function components.
 It is used to handle things like: